mariherigstad/mariherigstad.github.io/Brain Project.md

 ## Team
 We are looking to recruit a postdoctoral researcher and a PhD student to work on this project.
 Interested individuals are encouraged to get in touch: m.herigstad(at)shu.ac.uk

-Research team: Dr Mari Herigstad, Professor Marysia Placzek, Dr Chris Morris, Mrs Isabella Myers, Dr Liam Ridge, Dr Prachi Stafford
+Research team: Dr Mari Herigstad, Professor Marysia Placzek, Dr Chris Morris, Mrs Isabella Myers, Dr Liam Ridge & Dr Prachi Stafford.